nexxia-ai/aigentic-examples/approval/README.md

 - Handling `ApprovalEvent` in the agent event stream
 - Implementing approval UI/workflows
 - Using validation functions to provide context for approval decisions
-- Combining tools that require approval with tools that don't
-- Timeout handling and rejection flows
-- Best practices for building production approval systems
+- Best practices for building approval systems

-## Examples Demonstrated
+## Example Demonstrated

-### 1. Simple Email Approval
+### Email Approval
 Shows basic approval workflow for sending emails.
 The agent requests to send an email, and the human must approve before it's sent.

 **Use Case**: Preventing accidental or unauthorized email communications

-### 2. File Deletion Approval
-Demonstrates approval for destructive operations that can't be easily undone.

-**Use Case**: Protecting critical files from accidental deletion

-### 3. Financial Transaction with Validation
-Shows advanced approval with custom validation logic that provides warnings for large amounts.

-**Use Case**: Preventing unauthorized or erroneous financial transactions

-### 4. Mixed Tools with Selective Approval
-Demonstrates combining tools that require approval (transfers) with tools that don't (read-only queries).

-**Use Case**: Balancing security with efficiency - only approve risky operations

 ## Running the Example